Skip to main content

 Who are you?

 WASI and Wasm are tools for any type of software developer: whether you're writing web apps, plugins, serverless functions, User-Defined Functions (UDFs) in a database, embedded controller components, sidecar networking filters, or something completely different.
-This site is intended to make WASI understandable regardless of your background, use-case, or familiarity with the WebAssembly ecosystem.
+This site is intended to introduce the concepts and vocabulary of WASI regardless of your background, use-case, or familiarity with the WebAssembly ecosystem.

 How to get started